lopezmontes/GenoMus/specifications/GenoMus_specifications.md

 ---------
 ### rhythmF

-The output of **rhythmF** functions is an abstract time grid determined by a nested array with relative durations.
+The output of a **rhythmF** function is an abstract time grid determined by a nested array with relative durations.
 This grid is called **prolatio**, and is used to quantize values, adjusting them to the rhythmic pattern.

 The values inside a prolatio array are not absolute durations, but only proportions among themselves.
 So, *prolationes* `[3,1,4]` and `[0.63,0.21,0.84]` are equivalent.
 A prolatio need a reference value to be rendered as durations.
 Application of this prolatio to a half note (1/2):